The Execution of Private Slovik

-The Execution of Private Slovik is a nonfiction book by William Bradford Huie, published in 1954, and an American made-for-television movie that aired on NBC on March 13, 1974.
+The Execution of Private Slovik is a nonfiction book by William Bradford Huie, published in 1954, and an American television movie that aired on NBC on March 13, 1974.
 The film was written for the screen by Richard Levinson, William Link, and director Lamont Johnson; the film stars Martin Sheen, and also features Charlie Sheen in his second film in a small role.

 Plot

-The book and the film tell the story of Private Eddie Slovik, the only American military serviceman executed for desertion (during World War II) since the Civil War.
+The book and the film tell the story of Private Eddie Slovik, the only American military serviceman executed for desertion (during World War II) since the American Civil War.

 Background

 The film starred Martin Sheen as Private Slovik, a performance for which he received an Emmy Award nomination for Best Lead Actor in a Drama.
 Sheen said he did not think actors should be compared, and made it clear he would refuse the award.
 Many critics and viewers consider this to be one of Sheen's finest performances.
-Among the other Emmy Award nominations, the film was named for "Outstanding Special".
-The film also won a Peabody Award.
+The film was nominated for five Emmy Awards, including "Outstanding Special - Comedy or Drama", and was one of the bases of a Peabody Award given that year to NBC for dramatic programs.